javascript-tutorial/en.javascript.info/1-js/02-first-steps/14-function-basics/article.md

 ```

 - Values passed to function as parameters are copied to its local variables.
 - A function may access outer variables.
-But it works only one-way.
+But it works only from inside out.
 The code outside of the function doesn't see its local variables.
 - A function can return a value.
 If it doesn't then its result is `undefined`.

-It is possible for a function to access variables defined outside of it.

-But to make the code cleaner and easier to understand, it's recommended to use local variables and parameters instead as much as possible.
+To make the code clean and easy to understand, it's recommended to use mainly local variables and parameters in the function, not outer variables.

 It is always easier to understand a function which gets parameters, works with them and returns a result than a function which gets no parameters, but modifies outer variables as a side-effect.